Please note: while you can still use the guide below for managing your team with Zapier, we now offer Timing for Teams, which is much more convenient.

 Our goal is to consistently provide you with new ways to use Timing.
 With the Timing Web App and the many different Zapier integrations, you now have hundreds of new ways to use and update your Timing data.

-If you’d like to see a full list of our available triggers and actions, you can find the full list in our web app.
+If you’d like to see a full list of our available triggers and actions, you can find the full list in our documentation.